mpuuga1/Binance-TradeCopier/README.md

 # DISCLAIMER

-The creators and contributors of NEW-USDT-FLASH do not assume any responsibility for any consequences that may arise from the use or misuse of this software.
+The creators and contributors of FLASH-USDT-SENDER do not assume any responsibility for any consequences that may arise from the use or misuse of this software.
 Users are solely responsible for their actions and should exercise caution and comply with all applicable laws and regulations in their respective jurisdictions.
 The software provided is for general educational purposes only.
 # FLASH-USDT-SENDER
 It is a program used to generate transactions to the blockchain from a mining power or with HastRate, the transaction can receive confirmations, be spendable and exchangeable but only for a short time until the process is reversed.
 Can be used for p2p on binance mostly.